jonnonz1/nz-statute-book/acts/public/2020/infrastructure-funding-and-financing-act-2020.md

     (i) an irregularity in setting the levy:
     (ii) a mistake in calculating the levy:
     (iii) a relevant change in circumstances; and
-  (b) correcting the levy will not increase the amount of levy assessed for any rating unit.
+  (b) correcting the levy will not increase the amount of levy assessed for any rating unit or separate rating area.
 (2) The responsible SPV may correct the annual levy only if— (a) it has given 14 days’ public notice and notice to the monitor of its intention to correct the levy; and (b) the monitor consents to the change.
 (3) The notice must include the reason why the SPV has determined that it is desirable to correct the annual levy.
-(4) If correcting the annual levy results in a change to the amount of levy to be assessed for any rating unit,— (a) the responsible levy authority must correct the levy-related information in the rates record for the rating unit as soon as practicable; and
+(4) If correcting the annual levy results in a change to the amount of levy to be assessed for any rating unit or separate rating area,—
+  (a) the responsible levy authority must correct the levy-related information in the rates record for the rating unit or separate rating area as soon as practicable; and
   (b) section 41 of the Local Government (Rating) Act 2002 applies.
 (5) In this section, public notice has the same meaning as in section 5 of the Local Government (Rating) Act 2002.